outdreamer/build-a-cure/docs/tasks/examples.md

 						- intent: substitute source with target value & reverse-engineer source value
 							- intent: filter components by equivalent components of source/target values

-## efficient insight paths (using fewest resources, with relatively good accuracy)
+## insight paths optimizing for an attribute like efficiency (using fewest resources, with relatively good accuracy)

-### identify interface object set necessary to get good approximate prediction results with existing algorithms & params
+- identify interface object set necessary to get good approximate prediction results with existing algorithms & params

     - find the abstraction level or definitions necessary to get an approximation of system or conceptual analysis with a standard data set
       - definitions may include structures of relevance, like structures of similarity/difference